legal resources necessary to hold negligent facilities accountable.

 The facility Director of Nursing stated that “she would expect the Physician’s orders to have been followed.”
 The Administrator revealed that “medication should have been administered by following a Physician’s orders or clarify with the Physician to prevent medication errors.”

 Do you suspect that your loved one has had any sign or symptom of abuse, mistreatment or neglect while living at Franklin-Simpson Nursing and Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Simpson County victims of mistreatment living in long-term facilities including nursing homes in Franklin.
+Our network of attorneys fights aggressively on behalf of Simpson County victims of mistreatment living in long-term facilities including nursing homes in Franklin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.